The untold story of Mike Leach's 'lost' OU play script that fooled Texas

 "We thought maybe we just screwed the verbiage up," Herman said.

 So despite getting torched for a touchdown in two plays, Texas didn't immediately give up on the script.
-And in turn, its defense grew only more discombobulated.
+In turn, its defense grew only more discombobulated.

 Reese was concerned about all the screens on the decoy script.
 So when he otherwise would've brought pressure, he sat back, giving Heupel ample time to pick Texas apart.
-According to Withers, the Longhorns were also unsettled by all the wrinkles in the script they hadn't prepared for, like backs going for passes out of the backfield.
+According to Withers, the Longhorns were also unsettled by all the wrinkles in the script they hadn't prepared for, such as backs going for passes out of the backfield.

 "We were so worried about it that we weren't worried about just doing our job," Withers said.
-"It captivated our attention and it was probably the reason they were so effective in the first quarter."
+"It captivated our attention, and it was probably the reason they were so effective in the first quarter."

 When the Sooners went up 17-0 just 10 minutes into the game, Reese finally scrapped the script.

-Note: Editor's note: This story was originally published in 2018.